 The Chief killed her.
 A happy smile flashed on her lips as she fell to the ground.
 While breathing her last, she said, “In your life, this is the only good deed you have done.
 Now I am dying.
 What will you do after I am dead?”

 “The words are befitting to you!
 Your race can never understand what Jivudu wishes for.”

 Telugu original, Jivudi ishtam was published in Andhra Patrika Weekly in 1941.

 Translated by Nidadavolu Malathi and published on thulika.net, March 20)

-The term may mean the life-force or human spirit, and is used as a proper name in the story.
+The term means the life-force or human spirit, and is used as a proper noun in the story.